 The Members’ Council is the most senior body of PGGM Coöperatie, consisting of 45 members and with an independent chairperson.
 The Members’ Council represents the members of the cooperative, totalling more than 765,000.
 The Members’ Council is the link between the Cooperative Council and the members, it provides input and ideas for the cooperative and promotes the influence and involvement of members.
 The Members’ Council thus ensures direct influence from the sector on PGGM policy.

 The Cooperative Board is responsible for the identity, mission, vision and financial and other policy frameworks of PGGM Coöperatie and is accountable for these to the Members’ Council.

 The Supervisory Board consists of six members and has two committees: the Audit, Risk and Compliance Committee and the Remuneration, Selection and Appointments Committee.
 The Supervisory Board oversees the operations of the Executive Board of PGGM N.V. and the general affairs of the company.
 The Remuneration Committee also holds annual meetings with EC members, in addition to meetings with members of the Executive Board.
 Finally, the Supervisory Board plays an advisory role in the appointment, suspension and dismissal of all EC members.

-The Executive Committee comprises six members, including two members of the Executive Board: the Chief Executive Officer and the Chief Financial & Risk Officer.
+The Executive Committee comprises five members, including two members of the Executive Board: the Chief Executive Officer and the Chief Financial & Risk Officer.

 Helsinki, Fortum has agreed to sell its 50% holding in Stockholm Exergi Holding AB (the “Company” or “Stockholm Exergi”) to a group of long-term European institutional investors with a strong commitment to the infrastructure sector comprising APG, PGGM, Alecta, Keva and AXA IM Alts (together, the “Consortium”).